DIDSR/calzone/paper/paper.md

 ## Calibration metrics

-`calzone` provides functions to compute various calibration metrics. `calzone` also has a `CalibrationMetrics()` class which allows the user to compute the calibration metrics in a more convenient way.
-The following are the metrics that are currently supported in `calzone`:
+`calzone` provides functions to compute various calibration metrics.
+The `CalibrationMetrics()` class allows the user to compute the calibration metrics in a more convenient way.
+The following are metrics that are currently supported in `calzone`:

 ### Expected Calibration Error (ECE) and Maximum Calibration Error (MCE)
-Expected Calibration Error (ECE), Maximum Calibration Error (MCE) and binning-based methods [@guo_calibration;@Naeini_ece] aim to measure the average deviation between predicted probability and true probability.
+Expected Calibration Error (ECE), Maximum Calibration Error (MCE) and other binning-based methods [@guo_calibration;@Naeini_ece] aim to measure the average deviation between predicted probability and true probability.
 We provide the option to use equal-width binning or equal-count binning, labeled as ECE-H and ECE-C respectively.
 Users can also choose to compute the metrics for the class-of-interest or the top-class.
-In the case of class-of-interest, the program will treat it as a 1-vs-rest classification problem.
-It can be computed in `calzone` as follows:
+In the case of class-of-interest, `calzone` will evaluate the calibration of a one-vs-rest classification problem.
+The following snipped demonstrates how these metrics are calculated in our package:

 ```python
 from calzone.metrics import calculate_ece_mce